Signatures in TQFT : Asymptotics and Modularity: Introduction

 To end this introduction, we would like to mention the parallel paper \cite{MY} in which the first author and S. Yoon compute the asymptotics of the function $\sigma_g(q/p)$, but for sequences of the form $\frac{q_n}{p_n}=\frac{a+bn}{c+dn}$ where $\left(\begin{smallmatrix} a & b \\ c & d \end{smallmatrix}\right)\in \Gamma(2)$.
 This regime is somewhat orthogonal to the one described in the present paper.
 The techniques used and the results are also very different.
 A synthesis of the two papers has yet to be made.
 8pt

 {\bf Acknowledgements:} It is our pleasure to thank Pierre Charollois for early discussions on many aspects of this paper, Gaëtan Chenevier for his expertise on modular forms, and Don Zagier for very helpful explanations about Eichler integrals and quantum modular forms.
+We also thank Yuya Murakami for sharing a draft of his paper with us in early February 2026.